b-aeo/IBM-Flask-Final-Project/README.md

 # Repository for final project
 This repository is for my final project on the flask course with IBM on coursera.
-It is a fork of their repo, I did not code the front end files but all backend was coded by me
+It is a fork of their repo, I only coded the server file, test file, and the EmotionDetection package